queeentin/portfolio-juliette/content/projets/bifurcations.en.md

 gallery: bifurcations-quantiques
 ---
 A device imagined for a multiple-choice conference.
 A collection of cardboard and paper objects manipulated by a physics popularizer during a lecture in which the audience is invited to vote on which path to take.
-The idea was to tell different stories linked to the discovery of magnetism, but above all to illustrate how scientific discoveries are made: sometimes by taking side roads.[La Physique Autrement](https://hebergement.universite-paris-saclay.fr/supraconductivite/projet/toktoks/).
+The idea was to tell different stories linked to the discovery of magnetism, but above all to illustrate how scientific discoveries are made: sometimes by taking side roads.
+A project developed during my residency at [La Physique Autrement](https://hebergement.universite-paris-saclay.fr/supraconductivite/projet/toktoks/).

 [see demo](https://youtu.be/uIqkitE1gqQ?feature=shared)